TheOdinProject/curriculum/README.md

+Hi I'm Cesar and this is my google homepage and google search result page project desing... so far I just learn a ton of things everything from use ubuntu to use git.

 # Welcome to The Odin Project Curriculum

 The Odin Project (also known as TOP) is an open-source community for learning full-stack web development.
 Our mission is to provide a comprehensive curriculum to learn web development for free.
 We help our students learn the skills and build the impressive portfolio of projects they need to get hired as a web developer.